Mansoor Delane

-Mansoor Delane (born December 15, 2003) is an American college football cornerback for the LSU Tigers.
-He previously played for the Virginia Tech Hokies.
+Mansoor Delane (born December 15, 2003) is an American professional football cornerback for the Kansas City Chiefs of the National Football League (NFL).
+Delane played college football for the Virginia Tech Hokies and LSU Tigers and was selected sixth overall by the Chiefs in the 2026 NFL draft.

 Early life

-Delane attended Archbishop Spalding High School.
-He was rated as a three-star recruit and committed to play college football for the Virginia Tech Hokies over offers from schools such as Boston College, Illinois, Maryland, Minnesota, Louisville, and Vanderbilt.
+Delane was born on December 15, 2003 and is one of five siblings.
+He was homeschooled until the second grade and began playing football at age 6.
+He attended Archbishop Spalding High School in Severn, Maryland, and was rated as a three-star recruit and committed to play college football for the Virginia Tech Hokies.

 College career

 In week 10 of the 2022 season, Delane recorded his first career interception in a loss versus Duke.
 He finished the season with 38 tackles with three and a half being for a loss, eight pass deflections, an interception, and two forced fumbles in eight games, earning FWAA freshman All-American honors.
 In 2023, Delane notched 54 tackles with two and a half going for a loss, a pass deflection, an interception, and a fumble recovery.

-On December 11, 2024, Delane announced that he would enter the NCAA transfer portal.
-Five days later, he announced his transfer to LSU.
+Following the season, Delane announced that he would transfer to the LSU Tigers.

+Professional career

+Delane was selected by the Kansas City Chiefs in the first round with the sixth overall pick of the 2026 NFL draft.
+On June 8, 2026, he signed a four-year, $41.6 million contract with the Chiefs.